 4. If your pancakes are too salty for your taste cut the salt in half.

 6. If, after attempting to fix 1-5 with this new recipe you still loathe these pancakes with a fierceness that can not be described then maybe you should punch a pillow, take a breath, and then step back for some perspective before you let it ruin your life.
-They are, after all, just pancakes people.
+They are, after all, just pancakes.

 Fluffy Coconut Flour Pancakes 2.0